Environment variables

 ---|---|---|

-GATEWAY_SECURITY_PROVIDER | Specify your security provider, can be DEFAULT (from your JRE), BOUNCY_CASTLE , BOUNCY_CASTLE_FIPS and CONSCRYPT .
-Please note that CONSCRYPT does not support Mac OS with aarch64. | DEFAULT |
+GATEWAY_SECURITY_PROVIDER | Specify your security provider.
+It can be: DEFAULT (from your JRE), BOUNCY_CASTLE , BOUNCY_CASTLE_FIPS and CONSCRYPT .
+Please note that CONSCRYPT doesn't support Mac OS with aarch64. | DEFAULT |

-Cluster Switching / Failover
+Cluster switching / failover

 Setting up your Kafka clusters for failover is similar to the standard setup, but you need to provide two sets of properties: one for your main cluster and one for your failover cluster.
-You can define these properties as environment variables, or load a clusters configuration file if you prefer.

 Environment variable | Description |